rhysd/action-setup-vim/README.md

 For nightly release, this action basically installs the nightly release of Vim or Neovim from official releases.
 If unavailable, it builds executables from source.

-For details of installation, please read following 'Installation details' section.
+For details of installation, please read the following 'Installation details' section.

 ## Usage